 - Live our founder’s values by engaging 1.5 billion people in the issue of global food security through advocating on behalf of children facing hunger, ensuring an ethical supply chain, and supporting diversity and inclusion.

 Since 2015, we’ve created Better Days for nearly 600 million people worldwide.
-We’ve done so by donating 2.4 billion servings of food to people facing hunger, reaching 3.2 million children through feeding programs, supporting more than 330,000 farmers with climate-smart agriculture programs that support biodiversity, and by reducing greenhouse gas emissions to the equivalent of taking nearly 2.5 billion vehicle miles off of the road.
+We’ve done so by donating 2.4 billion servings of food to people facing hunger, reaching 3.2 million children through feeding programs, supporting more than 330,000 farmers with climate-smart agriculture programs that support biodiversity, and by reducing greenhouse gas emissions to the equivalent of taking nearly 2.5 billion vehicle miles off of the road1.

 Behind these pillars are specific metrics to deliver our goals.
 Details describing the methodology for tracking each of these metrics is outlined below.
-We will report on our progress against these commitments in our annual global Corporate Responsibility Report, beginning in 2020, published on www.kelloggcompany.com.
+We will report on our progress against these commitments in our annual global Corporate Responsibility Report, beginning in 2020, published on this website.
 This work is also reflected within our commitment to take action to help achieve Zero Hunger within the Zero Hunger Challenge, and is aligned to our work as members of the U.N.
 Global Compact.

 Nourish 1 Billion People with our Foods